Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-It's a sequal to the above CRTP, expanding on the concepts with a few more techniques, and is more of an intermediate level course which requires some prior AD exploitation knowledge before enrollment.
+It's a sequel to the above CRTP, expanding on the concepts with a few more techniques, and is more of an intermediate level course which requires some prior AD exploitation knowledge before enrollment.
 I would have seriously considered taking this one but I had almost zero knowledge on AD exploitation back then.